Four Standard Deed Forms

 A mortgage deed uses the conveyance form but adds a condition: the transfer becomes void once the borrower pays off the debt.
 This is the traditional structure behind a property-secured loan.

 For estate planning purposes, the deed type matters.
 Transferring property into a living trust typically uses a warranty deed or a special warranty deed to maintain clean title.
 Adding a beneficiary deed is a separate tool under A.R.S.
 33-405 that allows property to pass at death without probate.
-Understanding which form fits your situation is an important part of keeping your estate plan properly funded and your title clear.
+Understanding which form fits your situation is an important part of keeping your estate plan funded and your title clear.